W-David-Porter/course-in-consciousness/chapter-10-teaching-non-duality/readme.md

 What would it be like to feel no envy, jealousy, regret, guilt, shame, blame or hatred?
 :::

-Ramana Maharshi (1879–1950), considered by many to be the greatest Indian saint of the twentieth century, taught that inquiry and surrender (see [Section 19.1](/chapter-19-surrender-mantra-trust#_19-1-surrender-and-mantra-practice)) are the only practices that lead to awakening.
-Nisargadatta Maharaj (1897–1981), Ramesh Balsekar (1917–2009) and Wei Wu Wei (1895–1986) all stress understanding (see [Chapter 20](/chapter-20-understanding-direct-seeing/)), which is really a form of inquiry (see [Chapter 23](/chapter-23-disidentification-through-inquiry/)).
+Ramana Maharshi (1879–1950), considered by many to be the greatest Indian saint of the twentieth century, taught that inquiry and surrender (see [Section 19.1](/chapter-19-surrender-mantra-trust#_19-1-surrender-and-mantra-practice)) are the only practices that lead to awakening.^[see, e.g., *The Teachings of Ramana Maharshi*, edited by Arthur Osborne, 1962] Nisargadatta Maharaj (1897–1981), Ramesh Balsekar (1917–2009) and Wei Wu Wei (1895–1986) all stress understanding (see [Chapter 20](/chapter-20-understanding-direct-seeing/)), which is really a form of inquiry (see [Chapter 23](/chapter-23-disidentification-through-inquiry/)).
 All other practices must eventually reduce to these at some time or other if understanding is to deepen further.

 ## 10.3.
 The paths